adafruit/PyCon2019/README.md

 Everyone will be receiving a Circuit Playground Express in their swag bag!
 Getting started with it requires a micro USB to USB cable.
-We will have a few for use during the CircuitPython Open Spaces, however we do not have enough for everyone. **Please remember to bring a micro USB cable with you!**
+We will have a few for use during the CircuitPython Open Spaces, however we do not have enough for everyone.
+Beware of charge-only cables, they will not work for programming your Circuit Playground Express! **Please remember to bring a _DATA CAPABLE_ micro USB cable with you!**

 **The Adafruit Circuit Playground Express (CPX) has CircuitPython on board!
-It’s a MicroChip SAMD21 microcontroller running at 48 MHz, with 32kB RAM and 256kB flash: 192kB for CircuitPython, plus 64kB for the CIRCUITPY USB drive.
-It's loaded with all kinds of sensors, LEDs, touch pads, buttons and more!**
+It’s a MicroChip SAMD21 microcontroller running at 48 MHz, with 256kB flash, plus a 2MB external flash chip for the CIRCUITPY USB drive.
+The board is loaded with all kinds of sensors, LEDs, touch pads, buttons and more!**

 #### Check out these Adafruit Learn Guide Links!